Unrecognized

 Once you have had a good read through this guide, you will be armed with all of the information you will need to decide if this dog breed is right for you.

 Unlike some other dogs, the Silken Windhound is a relatively new breed that has a relatively short history and origin.
 The first Silken Windhound litter is said to have been made by Francie Stull.
-He was a Borzoi breeder who decided that he wanted to create medium-sized dogs with silky coat that was easily maintained.
+He was a Borzoi breeder who decided that he wanted to create medium-sized dogs with a silky coat that was easily maintained.

 He crossed Whippets with Borzois, and in 1985, the first litter containing a Silken Windhound puppy was created.
-He continued to breed the Silken Windhound dog; however, it wasn't until 1998 that they were given their name.
-In 1999, the International Silken Windhound Society was formed, and in 2001, a breed standard was adopted.
+He continued to breed the Silken Windhound dog; however, it wasn’t until 1998 that they were given their name.
+In 1999, the International Silken Windhound society was formed, and in 2001, a breed standard was adopted.

 The American kennel club has yet to recognise the new breed, but in 2011, the breed was recognized by the United kennel club.
 The popularity of the Silken Windhound has steadily increased throughout the years, and you see them at dog parks a lot more often.